openharmony/docs/en/application-dev/application-models/app-linking-startup.md

           "appIdentifier": "1234"
         }
       ]
-    },
+    }
    }
    ```

-   **app-identifer** is the unique identifier allocated to an application during [application signing] (https://gitee.com/openharmony/developtools_hapsigner/blob/master/README.md).
+   **app-identifer** is the unique identifier allocated to an application during [application signing](https://gitee.com/openharmony/developtools_hapsigner/blob/master/README.md).
 It is also the value of the **app-identifer** field declared in the [HarmonyAppProvision configuration file](../security/app-provision-structure.md).

 1. Place the domain name configuration file in a fixed directory on the DNS.